Considering if someone's disabled

 - listen to the person when they talk about the effect it has on their normal day-to-day activities – this may include what would happen if they stopped any medication or treatment

-- consider any medical advice, for example an occupational health report or a medical report from the staff member's doctor – employers must get permission from the staff member to access these
+- consider any medical advice, for example an occupational health report or a medical report from the employee's doctor – employers must get permission from the employee to access these

 - focus on supporting the person – this could include making reasonable adjustments